carstenbauer/WorkshopWizard.jl/README.md

 * download the workshop materials,
 * instantiate and precompile the workshop environment,
-* install IJulia and the interactive Jupyter notebooks front-end (if necessary).
+* add IJulia to the global environment (opt-out possible).

 The default download path is the desktop (on windows) or the home directory (on linux/macOS).